ryangwsimmons/WAMobile/README.md

 - Make more WebAdvisor features available in the app (schedules, financial account, etc.)
 - Handle WebAdvisor login time-outs
 - Add app to the Play Store

+## A Warning
+This app is unofficial.
+The developer of WAMobile (me) is not associated with the University of Guelph in any way, apart from being a student.
+By entering your single sign-on credentials into third-party apps, you potentially put yourself at risk for phishing attacks.
+This app is entirely open source, and makes no external network calls, except for those necessary to access WebAdvisor itself.
+All data processing is done on-device.
+I believe it to be completely safe, but this is a risk you take on if you choose to use it, or any other third-party applications.